vcokltfre/bot-tutorial/docs/part2.md

 Well, bots are much the same, only they don't have access to all the same endpoints as the user client (although, that being said they do have access to a couple of exclusive endpoints, like role-locking emoji!).

-Again, as with the gateway, discord&#46;py handles interaction with the API and abstracts away most of the complexity ike passing tokens in headers and handling ratelimits.
+Again, as with the gateway, discord&#46;py handles interaction with the API and abstracts away most of the complexity like passing tokens in headers and handling ratelimits.

 ## 3: Discord Terminology